AnonStar/home_backup/README.md

   --legacy              Support for some systems without the ability to change
                         permissions

-  --check               Checks the backup byte-by-byte.
+  --check               Checks the transfered files byte-by-byte with a
+                        generated checksum.
 This can take a while.
 This option verifies that a backup is fully identical with the source.

   --link LINK           Creates a new Backup and only saves differences to the
                         specified main-backup.
-For an incremental backup use this option with the parameter ->last<-.
-You can use the parameter ->date<- as the Destination to create a new Folder with todays date on the same level as the specified main-backup.
+For an incremental backup use this option with the argument ->last<-.
+The script then looksup the last backup in the target directory.

+  --date                Saves the backup into a subfolder named after the
+                        actual date in format yyyy-MM-dd into the target directory.

 Changelog: